 MQTT (aka MQ Telemetry Transport) is a machine-to-machine or “Internet of Things” connectivity protocol on top of TCP/IP.
 It allows extremely lightweight publish/subscribe messaging transport.

 Your first step to get MQTT and Home Assistant working is to choose a broker.

-Adding MQTT to your Home Assistant instance can be done via the user interface, by taking the following steps:
+Adding MQTT to your Home Assistant instance can be done via the user interface, by using this My button:

 Alternatively, if you want to manually configure MQTT, you will need to add the following to your